RenzeLou/awesome-instruction-learning/README.md

 <!-- omit in toc -->
 ## Citation
 Find this repository helpful?
-Please consider citing our paper:
+Please consider citing our paper (we are still working on it):

 ```
-work in progress.
+@article{lou2023instruction,
+  title={Is Prompt All You Need?
+No. A Comprehensive and Broader View of Instruction Learning},
+  author={Lou, Renze and Zhang, Kai and Yin, Wenpeng},
+  journal={arXiv preprint},
+  year={2023}
+}
 ```

 ---